What is Paragliding?

 Getting to the top for your Tandem Paragliding flight may involve a 30 minute walk to a 10-30 minute drive depending on the location!

-Your Paragliding Pilot will check the winds to confirm that it is suitable enough to fly.
-If the weather is not suitable, then he may waiting suggest 30 minutes to 1 hour for a change in weather.
+Your Paragliding Pilot will check the winds to confirm that it is still suitable enough to fly.
+If the weather is not suitable, then he may waiting suggest 30 minutes to 1 hour for a change in weather if there is a chance that it may change.

-Once the winds are confirmed to be suitable, your paragliding pilot will proceed to strap you in to the tandem paraglider by your thighs and waist and connecting the paraglider to his own which will be connected to the glider (kite like material that helps you fly).
+Once the winds are confirmed to be suitable, your paragliding pilot will proceed to strap you in to the tandem paraglider by your thighs and waist and connecting the paraglider to his own which will be connected to the glider.

 There are about 40 lines that are connected to your paragliding pilot and he will need to check each line to ensure that they are straight and properly connected to the glider and himself.
 This important task can take about 5-10 minutes.